VzxPLnHqr/sig-pow/README.md

 The reason why the new parameters would likely be easier is that in order to _actually_ spend the new work-a-lottery prize, a prospective spender would still need to provide a valid solution (short enough signatures) to the original, in addition to providing a valid solution to the new.
-However, in order to claim the new (smaller) lottery prize, the prospective miner does _not_ need a signature from Alice.
+Thus, in actuality, the new lottery requires more work to unlock.
+However, in order to claim the new (smaller) lottery prize, the prospective miner does _not_ need a signature from Alice, thereby eliminating any risk of Alice censoring.

 Repeating this process over and over allows her to generate a somewhat arbitrary sequence of possible work-a-lotteries.
-Prospective miners can then choose where and if they want to enter the game.
+Prospective miners can then choose where and if they want to enter the game depending on their risk tolerances and preferences.

 ### Calibrating a Work-Lock
 Work-locks as described here are somewhat convoluted in practice, considering the